kalliope-project/kalliope/docs/brain/brain.md

 #### Get the last order generated TTS message

 Kalliope will save in memory automatically:

-- the last generated TTS message .
+- the last generated TTS message.
-- the last caught order
+- the last caught order.

 To get the last generated message, use the key `{{ kalliope_memory['kalliope_last_tts_message'] }}` in your synapse.
 To get the last order, use the key `{{ kalliope_memory['kalliope_last_order'] }}` in your synapse.